Quercus Modules and Pages

 ii.
 Use the Rich Content Editor to create content for your page, including links, files, and images.
 The Office 365 integration displays the OneDrive icon in the Rich Content Editor in Pages and allows users to create a hyperlink to OneDrive files directly in the Rich Content Editor.

-8. Manage Page Assignment and Availability: Click Manage Assign To if you wish to assign the page to specific students or sections in your course, or you want to set the availability window for the page.
+- Manage Page Assignment and Availability: You can use this feature to assign the page to specific students or sections in your course, and/or set the availability window for the page.
+You can use the + Assign To button to assign the page to other students or sections with different availability settings.

 The Microsoft Immersive Reader button will appear in the top right of all Pages and Assignments in your course.
 This feature can present Pages in a more accessible format, including audio readings of the text.
 More information can be found here.